sananakhmedov/validator-openstreetmap/README.md

     * download install npm [from here current latest version](https://www.npmjs.com/get-npm)
     * make sure it is configured as environment variable and accessible from cmd and restart all terminal sessions
 * postgresql - database server
-    * download and install postgresql [from here v.10 is okay](https://www.postgresql.org/)
+    * download and install postgresql from graphical interface section [from here v.10 is okay](https://www.postgresql.org/)
     * database, user and postgis information should be configured, check installing part
     * while installing psql password can be chosen, in application default password is 'postgres' if you choose another one two places inside application should be altered.